Baseband-processor/Air-Legacy/README.md

 One day, while I was browsing on metacpan I found Net::Lorcon2, an old library with little documentation and limited support to the original Lorcon2 library, at first I didn't consider it and I continued to study, but a few months ago I had the desire to design something which actually lacks in the perl community:
 The theme of cybersecurity and its related applications.

-This is just the beginning, the project is long and the road is much longer but I hope that, with the help of the community, it would be possible to bring the world of cybersecurity into Perl, a language that now boasts very few tools (one of the few that comes to mind is Nikto), and which is still focused only in the automation and in the CGI programming.
+This is just the beginning, the project is long and the road is much longer but I hope that, with the help of the community, it would be possible to bring the world of cybersecurity into Perl, a language that now boasts very few tools (one of the few that comes to mind is Nikto), and which is still focused only both on automation and on CGI programming.

 **REQUIREMENTS**